mawosoft/BenchmarkDotNetToolbox/README.md

   </tr>
   <tr valign=top>
     <td><code>WhatifFilter</code></td>
-    <td>A filter that can present the results of a particular *BechmarkDotnet* configuration without actually running the benchmarks.</td>
+    <td>A filter that can present the results of a particular <i>BechmarkDotnet</i> configuration without actually running the benchmarks.</td>
   </tr></tbody>
 </table>

-For a deeper look, see the [documentation](https://mawosoft.github.io/Mawosoft.Extensions.BenchmarkDotNet/) and [samples](https://github.com/mawosoft/Mawosoft.Extensions.BenchmarkDotNet/tree/master/samples) (still work-in-progress).